analysiscenter/radio/README.md

 See [pipelines section](https://analysiscenter.github.io/radio/intro/pipelines.html) for more information about ready-made workflows.

-## Adding a neural-net model to a workflow
+## Adding a neural network model to a workflow
 Contains neural nets' architectures for task of classification, segmentation and detection.
 E.g., ``DenseNoduleNet``, an architecutre, inspired by DenseNet, but suited for 3D scans.: